ehurturk/learnopengl/README.md

 Once you have made your app, you can go to `src/main.cpp` and instantiate your app.

+Note:
-Note: obj models and some texture files are not included in this repo so good luck on finding them ZMAAANG!!!! xdd
+`res/models` folder is not included in this repo since the files are too large.
+Download them using [this link]()

 Example Apps: